mattdean1/contentful-text-search/README.md

 ### Full Reindex

 Delete and recreate an index for each locale in the space, and index the content into these indices.
-You need to call this once to create then indices, but after that only when your content model changes.
+You need to call this the first time you use the module, but after that only when your content model changes.

 ```javascript
 search.indexer.fullReindex() // returns a promise